jamessimone/lwc-modal/Readme.md

 > Modals, by definition, trap focus.
 This means that if a user presses Tab or Shift+Tab while their keyboard focus is in the modal, their focus should stay in and cycle through the modal’s content.
 Focus shouldn’t return to the underlying page until the user presses the Esc key, presses an explicit “Cancel” or “Close” button in the modal, or performs another action that closes the modal.

-One active issue with trapping focus in the modal at present is with the injected elements; in theory, you should be able to use append the `focusable` class to all focusable elements that are part of the `modalContent` slot; however, in practice, the LWC shadow DOM (and Web Components in general) do not support the detection of focused elements that are injected by slot.
-I have [filed a Github issue with the LWC team](https://github.com/salesforce/lwc/issues/1923) in the hopes of resolving this.
-For now, this means that only the cancel/save buttons have "trapped" focus within the modal.
-Focus is still trapped; it's just limited to those buttons for now.
+Credit for properly trapping focus within the modal goes to [Suraj Pillai](https://github.com/surajp).
+The "issue" with LWC / Web Components in general at the moment is that the Shadow DOM is supposed to prevent a component from knowing anything about the DOM except what's present in the component - but slot-based composition, the ideal way to compose a modal that can be used by any component, isn't presently a first-class citizen for detecting focusable elements that have been injected by means of `<slot>` markup.
+I have [filed a Github issue with the LWC team](https://github.com/salesforce/lwc/issues/1923) trying to address this, but in the meantime, focus-trapping can still be achieved.

 Additionally, this modal meets all of the criteria for the [LDS's expected keyboard interactions](https://www.lightningdesignsystem.com/components/modals/#Expected-keyboard-interactions):